circleci/circleci-docs/jekyll/_cci2/pipelines.md

 Pipelines can be run in several ways.
 Each method is described below.

 ### Run a pipeline on commit to your code repository
-Every time a commit is pushed to one of your projects on a branch that has a `.circleci/config.yml` file included, a pipeline is triggeres.
+Each time a commit is pushed to one of your projects, on a branch that has a `.circleci/config.yml` file included, a pipeline is triggered.

 ### Run a pipeline from the CircleCI app
-From the CircleCI app, with a specific branch selected, the **Run Pipeline** button becomes enabled.
+In the CircleCI app, when you have a specific branch selected, the **Run Pipeline** button becomes enabled.
 Click **Run Pipeline**, choose if you want to specify any pipeline parameters, and click **Run Pipeline** again.

 ### Run a pipeline using the API
 You can trigger a pipeline for a project using the [Trigger a New Pipeline]({{side.baseurl}}/api/v2/#operation/triggerPipeline) endpoint.